 Back to the story.
 Eddie Smith, an evangelist faith healer, was coming to Kearny, New Jersey to lead a weekend healing revival service.
 I had heard of faith healers before, but mostly by hearing and reading accounts of famous people such as Smith Wigglesworth and Oral Roberts.
 There were numerous claims of divine healing during their ministries.
 Now I would get to see one.

 Is freedom from disease God’s will on earth?
 Is the kingdom of God now in its fullness, meaning that healing and the gifts of the Holy Spirit are for today and not just for when we are resurrected with new bodies?
 Perhaps these questions would be put to bed after this weekend.
 No more questioning.
 PROOF that miracles, signs, and wonders are for today!

-I asked my younger brother, who was also a new Christian if he wanted to go with me.
+I asked my younger brother, Jamie, who was also a new Christian if he wanted to go with me.
 He replied that he would.
 So, the two of us on a Friday evening hopped in my Forest Green 1968 Volkswagen Beetle and drove to the church where the revival was happening.
 If you weren’t looking for it, it was easy to pass by.
 The small suburban white clapboard Assembly of God church on Elm Street had no parking and sat nestled between houses no more than 20 to 25 feet apart on a tree-lined street resulting in it blending in with the other houses.
 The church, as you can see from the picture below was neither attractive nor spacious, although, it comfortably accommodated a small congregation of people just under a hundred.
 There were no ornate stain-glassed windows, church bells, or an inviting entranceway or vestibule as many might be accustomed to.
-It was plain to look at on the outside, but on the inside, there was something extraordinary about to happen.
+It was plain to look at on the outside, but on the inside, something extraordinary was about to happen.

 My brother and I waited momentarily under the aluminum awning behind other attendees ahead of us.
 As we approached the door, a man warmly greeted us.
 “Welcome.
 Glad to see you.”
 We acknowledged his greeting and then went in.